Kelvin-Chen/dotfiles/README.md

 ## Overview

 This is a repo to store dotfiles and other configuration.
 It is implemented as a git repository with the working tree rooted to the home directory.

-Manipulation of this repo is done with the `config` alias.
+The `config` command is aliased to git with the worktree set to `$HOME`.

 ## Installing